Nikkor AF 70-210mm f/4 - Review / Lab Test Report - Analysis

 Page 2 of 2

-The Nikkor AF 70-210mm f/4 shows an unusually low level of distortions for a zoom lens.
+The Nikkor AF 70-210mm f/4 shows an unusually low level of distortion for a zoom lens.

-At 70mm there're slight barrel distortions changing to slight pincushion distortions
+At 70mm there is slight barrel distortion changing to slight pincushion distortion

 towards the long end of the zoom range.

 Move the mouse cursor over the focal length text marks below to observe the respective distortion

 The chart above has a real-world size of about 120x80cm.